falko-org/Falko-API/.github/ISSUE_TEMPLATE.md

 - [ ] Issue has labels.
 - [ ] Issue has screenshots if required.
-- [ ] Issue has an significant name.
+- [ ] Issue has a significant name.

-**Delete if it's a bug
+*Remove if it is a question

+**Remove if it is a request for a new feature

-*Delete if it's a User Story
+***Remove if it is a bug